 - Lumbar cistern (L1-S2); clinically significant as it is the site of lumbar puncture (extraction of CSF for analysis)

 Do you want to learn more about the subarachnoid cisterns?
-Go through this article and then quiz yourself.
+Go through this study unit:

 Blood supply to the brain